CameronASHiggins/SpartaTraining/Spring/README.md

 IoC/DI -  It is a process whereby objects define their dependencies (that is, the other objects they work with) only through constructor arguments, arguments to a factory method, or properties that are set on the object instance after it is constructed or returned from a factory method.

 This removes the need for a new keyword in our class.
 The new class dependencies are instantiated in a factory and are injected into our constructors.

+## **Objects define their dependencies only through constructors or setters**
+The IoC container "injects" these dependencies when it creates the "bean" This is fundamentally the inverse, hence the name, of the bean itself controlling the instantiation or location of its dependencies through direct construction of classes.

 You can use either or a mix of constructors or setters for dependency inversion.